CQCL/SSIP/docs/api-docs/index.rst

 How to cite
 ~~~~~~~~~~~

-If you wish to cite SSIP in an academic publication, we recommend citing the relevant paper [TODO].
+If you wish to cite SSIP in an academic publication, we recommend citing the `software paper <https://arxiv.org/abs/2407.09423>`_.
+Should you wish, there is also a paper which sets up the theoretical framework used by SSIP, see `here <https://arxiv.org/abs/2301.13738>`_.

 User support